The Mountain Top

 The breakthrough insight?
 Most conflicts aren't real.
 They're sustained by assumptions we believe are true but aren't.
 Make those assumptions visible, challenge them, and the conflict evaporates.

-The Third Breakthrough Principle: Most conflicts aren't real.
+Breakthrough Principle: Most conflicts aren't real.
 They're sustained by assumptions we believe are true but aren't.

 Goldratt used this primarily for business conflicts: production versus quality, centralisation versus local autonomy, standardisation versus customisation, big batch versus small batch.
 The results were remarkable.
 Intractable dilemmas that had paralysed organisations for years would dissolve once the hidden assumptions were surfaced.